AndreaTorre/portfolio/Bachelor Degree Machine Learning/README.md

-The project has been carried out during the bachelor degree in Statistics. the primary focus was to correctly classify
+The project has been carried out during the bachelor degree in Statistics. the goal was to correctly preprocess and use different Machine learning algorithms to classify if a user will use a restaurant coupon during a car trip.